csek06/appdynamics-server-all-in-one/README.md

 * If the -v /etc/localtime:/etc/localtime:ro mapping causes issues, you can try -e TZ="<timezone>" with the timezone in the format of "America/New_York" instead

 Optional Variables for the run command
-By default, this will install the latest version on downloads.appdynamics.com, and will auto update itself to the latest version on each container start, but if you want to run a different version (to go back to the previous version perhaps), include the following environment variable in your docker run command -e VERSION="X.X.X.X"
+By default, this will install the latest version on downloads.appdynamics.com, and (IN A FUTURE RELEASE) will auto update itself to the latest version on each container start, but if you want to run a different version (to go back to the previous version perhaps), include the following environment variable in your docker run command -e VERSION="X.X.X.X".

 # Post Install Validation Steps
 The install process takes about 15 minutes on recent desktops.
 You can monitor the install process via the logs.